microsoft/react-native-windows-samples/docs/native-modules-async.md

 ## Executing calls to API on the UI thread

-From version 0.64 the native module's code does no longer run on the UI thread.
+Since version 0.64 the native module's code no longer runs on the UI thread.
 It means that each call to the API that should be executed on the UI thread now needs to be explicitly dispatched.

 To do that the [UIDispatcher](https://microsoft.github.io/react-native-windows/docs/IReactDispatcher) should be used.

-This part will cover the basic usage scenario of the `UIDispatcher` and it's `Post()` method with the *FileOpenPicker* (for the explanation of opening files and folder with a picker on UWP please check the [Open files and folders with a picker](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-using-file-and-folder-pickers)).
+This part will cover the basic usage scenario of the `UIDispatcher` and its `Post()` method with the *FileOpenPicker* (for the explanation of opening files and folder with a picker on UWP please check the [Open files and folders with a picker](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-using-file-and-folder-pickers)).

 ### Using `UIDispatcher` with C#

-Let's suppose we have the native module which opens and loads the file using the *FileOpenPicker*.
+Let's suppose we have a native module which opens a file using the *FileOpenPicker*.
-Following the official example the native module's method launching the picker would look like:
+Following the official example the native module's method launching the picker would look like the following:

 ```cs
   [ReactMethod("openFile")]